-Howie Dorough met Pearlman next in 1992, Nick Carter auditioned soon after and then Kevin Richardson, who was working at Disney at the time, was somehow recommended by his wannabe music manager's limo driver.
-But the necessary fifth slot proving difficult to fill.
+Howie Dorough met Pearlman next in 1992, Nick Carter auditioned soon after and then Kevin Richardson, who was working at Disney World at the time, was somehow recommended by his wannabe music manager's limo driver.
+But the necessary fifth slot was proving difficult to fill.
 That is until Kevin suggested his younger cousin.

-"I saw two people, and it was pretty bad," Kevin recalled to Rolling Stone in 1999.
+"I saw two people, and it was pretty bad," Richardson recalled to Rolling Stone in 1999.
 "It just made me sad.
 And I said, ‘You know what?
 I have a cousin who can sing his butt off.'"

 In fact, Brian Litrell recalled the exact date his life changed in that cover story: April 19, 1993.
 He was in history class in Kentucky when he was pulled out because he had a phone call with destiny.

-"Why don't you come and, you know, sing with these guys down here?
+Richardson told him, "Why don't you come and, you know, sing with these guys down here?
 I'm in this group and, you know, we're going to make records and be famous.'"

 So long, college plans.
 Hello, boy band infamy.

 Except it would be three or four years of hard work, traveling all over Europe to make a name for themselves before finally making a splash in the U.S. in 1997.